History (HIS)

 Pre-requisite(s): Nine semester hours of history or consent of instructor

-The emergence of the United States as a global power, with emphasis on ideology, economics, race, religion, and militarism.
+An in-depth exploration of the emergence of the United States as a global power from the end of World War 1 to the present.
+Emphasis on ideology, economics, race, religion, and militarism.

 HIS 4395 History of American Thought, 1630-1859 (3)